Facebook and Twitter, among others, have agreed to enact a more stringent form of policing hate speech on their platforms in Europe.

 Cell-phone radiation appears to cause an uptick in two types of cancer in rats, but don’t go throwing your phone out the window just yet.

-A selection of the most interesting and intriguing arXiv papers from the past week.
+This week’s most interesting and intriguing papers from the Physics arXiv.

 A machine-vision algorithm has learned to analyze and categorize scientific figures.

 In typical fashion, Trump used simplistic promises as the basis for lavish claims about revitalizing the energy industry and showering the American people with riches.